DigitalGlobe/GGD-OpenSpaceNet/doc/REFERENCE.md

 OpenSpaceNet <other arguments> --help
 ```

 <a name="detect" />

 ### detect
 The `detect` mode performs feature detection.
-The arguments to configure feature detection are:
+In addition to the common options, the following options are allowed:

 #### Command Line arguments for the `detect` Action